-At the most significant end of the spectrum, it could do around 1.25 acres or about 54,450 square feet.
+It could do around 1.25 acres or about 54,450 square feet at the most significant end of the spectrum.
 That’s a relatively large area for one automated unit.

 Automated mowers are usually weather-resistant.
 So it can mow just fine in the rain.
 At the very least, it may just dock until the rain subsides.

 Some manufacturers claim to have zero influence from rain.
 So they can cut just fine in the torrential rain.